This portion of the spec is still potentially subject to major changes.

 An argument must be an array of numbers or an array of characters.
 Its elements must fit into the appropriate type.
 The "cell size" is the length in bits of a 1-cell, that is, widthׯ1⊑1∾≢arg

 , and must be a multiple of the operation width.
-Both arguments must have the same cell size, and the same leading shape ¯1↓≢arg
+The "leading shape" is ¯1↓≢arg

 Another tool is provided for performing direct conversions, with no operation applied.
 The 1-modifier •bit._cast